 How many of the faces take more than three questions to identify with this decision tree?

-This decision tree distinguishes six faces.
-Which face will be chosen if the decision tree is used to identify this different face:
+This decision tree has instructions for distinguishing six faces.
+Which face will you land on if you use this to identify the following, different face:

 The decision tree on the previous page did not do a very good job classifying this face.
 These faces are almost as different as they can be!
 One reason that the decision tree failed so badly was that the first few questions focused on hair color and the decision tree contained no faces with blond hair.
 The lack of blond-haired faces in the decision tree made it easier to badly misclassify a blond-haired face.